octave-app/octave-app.github.io/index.md

 When running Octave.app for the first time, instead of just double-clicking it, you will need to right-click on it and choose "Open", so you get a dialog asking you if you really want to run it, since it's from an unidentified developer.
 This is because the app is not signed.
 This is something we're working on.

+Beta and pre-release versions can be found on the [Developer Downloads](/Developer-Downloads.html) page.

 ## Requirements

 * macOS, version 10.11 El Capitan or newer
 * Java JDK 1.8, if you want to use Java
-** The exact version of the JDK required varies with the version of Octave.app; see Downloads page for exact versions.
+  * The exact version of the JDK required varies with the version of Octave.app; see the [Downloads](/Download.html) page for exact versions.
 * MacTeX, if you want the **info** command to work properly

 ## License